CONGRATULATIONS ON YOUR ENGAGEMENT, and THANK YOU for your interest in The Buzzcatz!

 Q: Is your pricing based hourly and do you charge more for some venues?

 A: Our pricing is based on an industry standard four hour reception (5 hours including the cocktail hour).
 We don't charge more for certain venues, but we might charge less if you can give us a clear picture of what your reception will be like.
 We offer different packages to fit every size party.
+Email Ricky for our wedding package details.

 Q: Can we see you play “live”?